DanielKote/Foreman2/README.md

 ![5: Node examples](https://puu.sh/Im8AG/5924f95fa4.jpg)

-Nodes come in 4 varieties; source nodes that act as inputs, sink nodes that act as outputs, throughput nodes that can be used as limiters or just to tidy up the graph, and recipe nodes that actually do stuff.
+Nodes come in 4 varieties; source nodes that act as inputs, sink nodes that act as outputs, passthrough nodes that can be used as limiters or just to tidy up the graph, and recipe nodes that actually do stuff.
 The first 3 can have a specific flow set that would specify the amount of items coming in/out/through the node, while the last (recipe node) can specify the number of buildings (among many other options) that will be utilized.
 Any of the 4 can be set to automatic (and in fact are thus set when first placed), meaning that their flow/building count is calculated based on the optimized flow of the graph.
 Those nodes with set flow/building count will have a darker background, and should thus be easy to visually identify.

 The item input/output boxes are usually drawn with a grey border, but appear as red if they are not connected to anything, or golden if they are receiving too much input You can drag from them to quickly establish a new linked node, or right click for options (delete all links).